Securities Brokers

 Industry Overview

-The 6,700 securities brokerages in the US generate the majority of revenue through asset management fees or by charging commissions and transaction fees on client trades.
-Brokerages can also earn net interest revenue (difference between interest earned and brokerage interest expense) and fees for providing financial planning and advisory services.
-In addition, firms may receive “payment for order” for directing trades through a particular exchange or channel.
+The 8,300 investment banking and securities brokerage companies in the US generate revenue through securities underwriting and origination, managing securities markets, brokering securities for clients, and buying and selling securities on their own accounts.
+Firms charge asset management fees, earn commissions and transaction fees on client trades, and earn net interest revenue (difference between interest earned and brokerage interest expense) and fees for providing financial planning and advisory services.
+Firms may also receive “payment for order” for directing trades through a particular exchange or channel.

 Regulated Environment

-The securities industry is highly regulated at the federal and state level.
+Investment banks and securities brokerages are highly regulated at the federal and state level.

 The popularity of self-directed and online trading continues to grow, driven by investors’ increasing desire for control.